ushby/ushby-xng/README.rst

 ----

-Privacy-respecting, hackable `metasearch engine`_ Although, this one is a fork which Ushby company have implemented.
+Privacy-respecting, hackable metasearch engine.
+Although, this one is a fork which Ushby company have implemented.

 If you are looking for running instances, ready to use, then visit searx.space.